Skip to content ↓

 Reading:

-We are reading 'The Boy in the Tower' by Polly Ho-Yen and using the following Designation Reader sentence stems to start our answers this term.
+We are reading 'Stig of the Dump' by Clive King and using the following Designation Reader sentence stems to start our answers this term.
 We focus on different skills in each lesson: inferring, predicting, asking questions, evaluating, clarifying, summarising, and making connections.

 Spellings:

-Our spellings for this term are below (THIS WILL BE UPDATED WHEN WE HAVE OUR NEXT SET OF SPELLING WORDS) .
+Our spellings for this term are below.
 However, we are moving away from weekly tests, using more discreet learning techniques, and applying our spelling words across our curriculum.

 Best wishes,